-- (1) The Governor may, on the recommendation of the Minister, appoint a person to act in the office of Commissioner during a period when - (a) the Commissioner is on leave of absence, or otherwise unable to perform the functions of Commissioner, or is absent from the State; or - (b) the Commissioner is suspended from that office under section 18(3) or (4); or - (c) that office is vacant. - (2) Before making a recommendation under subsection (1), the Minister shall consult the parliamentary leader of each party in the Parliament.

-- A person appointed to act under subsection (1) is, while that appointment subsists, to be known as the Acting Public Sector Commissioner. - (4) An acting appointment subsists until - the relevant leave of absence, inability, absence, suspension or vacancy ceases; or - the term of that appointment expires; or (b) - the expiry of 12 months from the day of that (c) appointment, whichever is soonest.
+- The Governor may, on the recommendation of the Minister, (1) appoint a person to act in the office of Commissioner during a period when - the Commissioner is on leave of absence, or otherwise (a) unable to perform the functions of Commissioner, or is absent from the State; or - the Commissioner is suspended from that office under (b) section 18(3) or (4); or - that office is vacant. - (2) Before making a recommendation under subsection (1), the Minister shall consult the parliamentary leader of each party in the Parliament. - A person appointed to act under subsection (1) is, while that (3) appointment subsists, to be known as the Acting Public Sector Commissioner. - (4) An acting appointment subsists until - the relevant leave of absence, inability, absence, suspension or vacancy ceases; or - (b) the term of that appointment expires; or - the expiry of 12 months from the day of that (c) appointment, whichever is soonest.

-- (5) If an acting appointment ends under subsection (4)(b), it can be renewed under subsection (1) but not so as to extend beyond 12 months from the day of the original acting appointment. - (6) If- - (a) a person immediately before appointment as Acting Commissioner under this section occupied an office in a department or organisation; and - (b) the person's period of office as Acting Commissioner ends and the person is not reappointed to the office; and - but for the appointment as Acting Commissioner, the (c) person would still be entitled to hold the office referred to in paragraph (a), the person is entitled to be appointed to an office in a department or organisation of at least the equivalent level of classification as the office that the person occupied immediately before appointment as Acting Commissioner.
+- If an acting appointment ends under subsection (4)(b), it can be (5) renewed under subsection (1) but not so as to extend beyond 12 months from the day of the original acting appointment. - If- (6) - a person immediately before appointment as Acting (a) Commissioner under this section occupied an office in a department or organisation; and - the person's period of office as Acting Commissioner (b) ends and the person is not reappointed to the office; and the person is entitled to be appointed to an office in a department or organisation of at least the equivalent level of classification as the office that the person occupied immediately before appointment as Acting Commissioner.